ZuchowskiM/ZuchowskiM/README.md

 - 💬 Ask me about **Android, C++ or meaning of life**

 - ⚡ Fun fact **HTML is not a programming language**

-<h3 align="left">About Me</h3>
-Currently 22 years old, polish IT student.
-In development I mostly enjoy problem solving and learning new tools.
-Free time is spent on running (getting fat here is really easy), gaming (Witcher 3 is best RPG, deal with it) or guitar practice.

 <h3 align="left">Languages and Tools:</h3>